Sebiworld/musical-fabrik.de/site/modules/SeoMaestroEnhanced/README.md

 * Map existing fields to meta data, reducing the need to duplicate content for content editors.
 * Live preview for content editors how the entered meta data appears on Google and Facebook.

-Here is an example of all rendered meta data you will get from a SeoMaestro field:
+Here is an example of all rendered meta data you will get from a SeoMaestroEnhanced field:

 ```html
 <title>Sed dictum eros quis massa semper rutrum. | acme.com</title>